-Construction of a new library, designed by Warren and Mahoney, in the heart of Lincoln township created an opportunity for r+m to collaborate with Selwyn District Council on the design of a new town green and square.
-As well as offering locals an inviting space to relax and hang out, the 'Green' is used to host community events and a weekly market.
+Construction of a new library designed by Warren and Mahoney in the heart of the township of Lincoln created an opportunity for r+m to collaborate with the Selwyn District Council on the design of a new town green and square.

-Their successful concept drew inspiration from Lincoln's rich context and heritage.
-Also mindful of Lincoln’s status as an 'Enviro town’, r+m considered it part of their brief to ensure that stormwater, garden and lawn areas were developed and managed sustainably.
-A feature of this is the rain garden spine that runs along the edge of the library’s paving.
-This allows stormwater to naturally run off into these gardens, where it can then return to the water table and also sustain plant life.
+The successful concept was inspired by the rich context and heritage of Lincoln. r+m also considered Lincoln's status as an 'Enviro town' as part of their brief, to ensure that stormwater, garden, and lawn areas were developed and sustainably managed.
+A feature of this is the spine of the rain garden running along the paving edge of the library.
+This enables stormwater to run off into these gardens naturally, where it can then return to the water table and also sustain plant life.

-A series of linked spaces and elements include usable lawn areas, a paved market square, seating, interpretation panels and the historic millstone.
-These spaces create a public area that is safe, user friendly, thoughtful, subtle and inviting.
+An emphasis was made on the interconnectivity of spaces and elements, including usable lawn areas, a paved market square, seats, interpretation panels, and the historic millstone.
+These spaces create a safe, user-friendly, subtle and inviting public space.